-Substance /Mixture Apparent density (kg/m 3) Fragmented length (cm) Result 2,2'-Azodi(isobutyronitrile) 366 40 Yes tert-Butyl peroxybenzoate 25 Partial tert-Butyl peroxy-2-ethylhexanoate 25 Partial Dibenzoyl peroxide, 75% with water 685 40 Yes 2,5-Di-(tert-butylperoxy)-2,5-dimethylhexyne-3 34 Partial Dilauroyl peroxide 564 28 No
+Substance Apparent density (kg/m3) Fragmented length (cm) Result 2,2'-Azodi(isobutyronitrile) 366 40 Yes tert-Butyl peroxybenzoate 25 Partial tert-Butyl peroxy-2-ethylhexanoate 25 Partial Dibenzoyl peroxide, 75% with water 685 40 Yes 2,5-Di-(tert-butylperoxy)-2,5-dimethylhexyne-3 34 Partial Dilauroyl peroxide 564 28 No

-(A) Spacers (B) Witness plate (C) Steel tube (D) SubstanceSample under testinvestigation (E) RDX/wax or PETN/TNT booster charge (F) Detonator holder (G) Detonator (H) Plastics membranesheet
+(A) Spacers (B) Witness plate

+(C) Steel tube (D) Substance under test

+(E) RDX/wax or PETN/TNT booster charge (F) Detonator holder

+(G) Detonator (H) Plastics sheet

-Figure 21.4.3.1: UN gap test
+Figure 21.4.32.1: UN GAP TEST

-21.4.4 Test A.6: UN detonation test
+21.4.43 Test A.6: UN detonation test

-This test is used to measure the ability of a substance or mixture to propagate a detonation by subjecting it to a detonating booster charge under confinement in a steel tube.
+This test is used to measure the ability of a substance to propagate a detonation by subjecting it to a detonating booster charge under confinement in a steel tube.
 It may be used to answer the question in box 1 of Figure 20.1.

-The apparatus is shown in Figure 21.4.4.1 and is identical for solids and liquids.
-The test sample is contained in cold-drawn, seamless, carbon steel tube with an external diameter of 60 ± 1 mm, a wall thickness of 5 ± 1 mm and a length of 500 ± 5 mm.
-If the test substance sample may react with the steel, the inside of the tube may be coated with fluorocarbon resin.
-The bottom of the tube is closed with two layers of 0.08 mm thick polythene sheet held in place with rubber bands and insulating tape.
-For samples which affect polythene, polytetrafluoroethylene sheet can be used.
-The booster charge is a 200 g RDX/wax (95/5) or PETN/TNT (50/50), 60 ± 1 mm in diameter and about 45 mm long with a density of $1 600 \pm 50$ kg/m3.
-The RDX/wax charge may be pressed in one or more pieces as long as the total charge is within the specifications and the PETN/TNT charge is cast.
-The tube may be instrumented, e.g. by a continuous wire velocity probe, to measure the velocity of propagation in the substance or mixture.
-Additional information on the explosive behaviour of the test sample can be gained by the use of a witness plate, as shown in Figure 21.4.4.1.
-The mild steel witness plate, 150 mm square and 3.2 mm thick, is mounted at the upper end of the tube and separated from it by spacers 1.6 mm thick.
+The apparatus is shown in Figure 21.4.43.1 and is identical for solids and liquids.
+The test sample is contained in an annealed, seamless, carbon steel tube with an external diameter of $60 \pm 1$ mm, a wall thickness of $5 \pm 1$ mm and a length of $500 \pm 5$ mm.
+If the test substance may react with the steel, the inside of the tube may be coated with fluorocarbon resin.
+The bottom of the tube is closed with a plastics sheet held tightly in place.
+The plastics sheet shall be compatible with the substance under test.
+The booster charge is a 200 g RDX/wax (95/5) or PETN/TNT that has a minimum of 50% PETN in the mixture, $60 \pm 1$ mm in diameter with a density of $1 600 \pm 50$ kg/m.
+The charges may be pressed in one or more pieces as long as the total charge is within the specifications and the PETN/TNT charge is cast.
+The tube may be instrumented, e.g. by a continuous wire velocity probe, to measure the velocity of propagation in the substance.
+Additional information on the explosive behaviour of the test sample can be gained by the use of a witness plate or of a velocity probe, as shown in Figure 21.4.43.1.
+The mild steel witness plate, 150 mm square and 3 mm thick, may be mounted at the upper end of the tube and separated from it by spacers 1.6 mm thick.

 The sample is loaded to the top of the steel tube.
 Solid samples are loaded to the density attained by tapping the tube until further settling becomes imperceptible.
 The sample mass is determined and, if solid, the apparent density calculated.
-The density should be as close as possible to the shipping density.
 The tube is placed in a vertical position and the booster charge is placed in direct contact with the sheet which seals the bottom of the tube.
 The detonator is fixed in place against the booster charge and initiated.
-Two tests should be performed unless detonation of the substance or mixture is observed.
+Two tests should be performed unless detonation of the substance is observed.